Dumitru CRUDU

 Mihail: No need.

 Eugen and Mihail walk through the bar.
 Eugen greets people left right and centre.
 Handshakes.
 Pecks on the cheek.
 Hugs.
-Finally, they sit at Eugen's table
+Finally, they sit at Eugen's table.

 Eugen: And you've really read Bulgakov?